-Rick Cleveland began his duties as the executive director of the Mississippi Sports Hall of Fame and Museum in May of 2012, but he is no stranger to Mississippi sports or Mississsippians.
+Rick Cleveland has served as the executive director of the Mississippi Sports Hall of Fame and Museum since May of 2012 and moved into his role as Museum Historian in January 2016.

-A native of Hattiesburg, Rick he is the most decorated sports journalist in Mississippi history.
+A native of Hattiesburg, Rick is the most decorated sports journalist in Mississippi history.
 In more than 40 years as a sports editor and columnist, he won scores of state, regional and national awards for his writing and reporting.
 In 2011 he became the first sports writer ever to be honored with the prestigious Richard Wright Lifetime Achievement Award for Literary Excellence.
 Previous winners include such authors as Eudora Welty, Richard Ford and Willie Morris.